Thaeimos/aws-terraform/README.md

     - Create proper DNS name that points to the ELB DNS name.
 - Docker multistage
 - Cache in pipelines for docker
-- Lint and security scan on PR on applications

 ## Acknowledgements